spekulatius/first-last/README.md

 # first-last

-This set of bash scripts is aimed at main complex bash scripts using pipes more readable.
+This collection of bash scripts is designed to enhance readability, particularly in complex bash scripts that utilize pipes.
+The scripts provide convenient functionality to extract specific elements from piped input, making it easier to work with and manipulate data in bash pipelines.

 ## `first`